Comparison of C++ overloading and Julia multimethods

-The Julia language is very good at reusing code to work with different data types, allowing you to easily define new types and use existing functions to work with them, or define new functions for existing types.
-The main mechanism that allows this to be achieved is called multimethods, or multiple dispatch (multiple dispatch).
+The Julia language is very good at reusing code to work with different data types, which allows you to easily define new types and use existing functions to work with them, or define new functions for existing types.
+The main mechanism that allows this to be achieved is called multimethods, or multiple dispatch.

-In this example, we will compare Julia's multi-methods mechanism with the more familiar function overloading mechanism from "pure OOP languages" and try to demonstrate its advantages.
+In this example, we will compare the Julia multimethod mechanism and the more familiar function overloading mechanism from "pure OOP languages" and try to demonstrate its advantages.

-- Non-dispatchable languages (C) allow you to have only one implementation of a function, i.e. they do not allow you to have different functions called through the same name depending on the arguments passed to it.
+- Languages without dispatching (C) allow you to have only one function implementation, that is, they do not allow you to call different functions through the same name depending on the arguments passed to it.

-- Languages with single or dynamic dispatch (C++, Python...) rely on one of the arguments to define the specific implementation of the function to be called (first, second...).
+- Single or dynamic dispatch languages (C++, Python...) they rely on one of the arguments to determine the specific implementation of the function being called (first, second...).

-- Languages with multiple dispatch (Lisp, Julia) choose a particular implementation of a function by relying on all arguments in the list (or on the first and third, or on any combination of priorities).
+- Languages with multiple dispatch (Lisp, Julia) select a specific implementation of the function based on all the arguments in the list (either the first and third, or any combination of priorities).

-Multiple dispatch in Julia looks like function overloading at first glance, but it actually works differently.
-We suggest diving into an example that should show how the multiple dispatching mechanism works.
+At first glance, Julia's multiple dispatching looks like function overloading, but it actually works differently.
+We suggest diving into an example that should show how the multiple dispatch mechanism works.

-In this example we will leave the English names of types and fields to simplify comparison with the C++ source code, which we will also write a bit later.
+In this example, we will leave the English-language names of types and fields to simplify comparison with the C++ source code, which we will also write later.

 abstract type Pet end